 NetSec Platform: Prisma Access (Distributed Enforcement Architecture)

-In the previous Prisma Access post, I described it as the distributed enforcement form factor within the NetSec platform - steering user and branch traffic into regional enforcement points under a unified control plane.
+In the previous post, I described Prisma Access as the distributed enforcement layer within the NetSec platform - steering user and branch traffic into regional enforcement points under a unified control plane.

 If you are new to the discussion, it is worth reviewing that post before continuing.
 This article builds on those foundations and examines how the enforcement fabric itself is constructed.